quasarframework/quasar-framework.org/source/components/button.md

 </q-btn>
 ```

 > The "loading" slot can contain anything.
 It's not reduced to text or spinners only.
 You can use whatever DOM elements or components you want.
 The end result is that while in "loading" state, the Button content will be replaced by whatever the "loading" slot contains.
-Also, while in this state, button gets disabled so no further click events are triggered, making your life easier to not call same button click handler while it's already in progress.
+Also, while in this state, the button gets disabled so no further click events are unnecessarily triggered.

-We'll learn how you can use `loader` prop along with `v-model` on buttons later on this page.
+We'll learn how you can use the `loader` prop along with `v-model` on buttons later on this page.

 ### Handling Deterministic Progress
-Should you wish, you can also display a deterministic progress within the button by using the additional "percentage" property along what you've learned so far about buttons with progress:
+Should you wish, you can also display a deterministic progress within the button by using the additional "percentage" property along with what you've already learned about buttons with progress:
 ```html
 <template>
   <q-btn